aaamini/graph_visualizer/README.md

 # graph_visualizer

-A package for visualizing graphs using 3d-force-graph.
+A package for visualizing graphs from `torch_geometric` datasets using 3d-force-graph.

 ## Installation